jedisct1/draft-denis-xet/draft-denis-xet.md

 - Provider Agnostic: While originally developed for machine learning model and dataset storage, XET is a generic protocol applicable to any large file storage scenario.

-This specification provides complete details necessary for implementing interoperable XET clients and servers.
+This specification provides the complete details necessary for implementing interoperable XET clients and servers.
 It defines the `XET-GEARHASH-BLAKE3` algorithm suite as the default, using `Gearhash` for content-defined chunking and `BLAKE3` for cryptographic hashing.

 ## Use Cases